Tuesday’s Take Your Best Shot: Rifle Elk

 Paying for preference points all those years has finally paid off.
 You’re not staring at a New Zealand high-fence stag . . . this is a Wyoming backcountry bull, and he’s a brute.
 Right now he’s sizing up his next move: head for cover, or sniff out another cow.
 What’s your next move?
 Check out the possible aiming points A, B or C shown below, then take your best shot.

 A. Torpedoes away and your rump-focused aiming point is spot-on.
 With the 200-grain Hornady ELD-X bullet you have in the tube, it will definitely put a damper on this bull, but you will likely need to rack a follow-up round.

 B. Did you pass geometry in junior high?
 Calculate the angle of the bull’s body and the entrance angle you require to weave a bullet into this bull’s steam engine.
 If you try this aiming point, you likely failed that geometry class as well.

 C. You might call this one a no-brainer shot.
 Actually, your aim is for the junction of where the neck and the back of the skull meet, not the brain.
 At 300 yards it’s not a big target, and if you’re off slightly either way you could wound this giant and never see him again.

 So what’s the right answer?
-If you’re solid on your shooting sticks, wait this one out.
+If you’re solid on your shooting sticks, then wait this one out.
 When the bull turns, you need to bugle or whine on your cow call.
 Hopefully he’ll pause in broadside posture.
-Then – and only then – fire off that torpedo and get ready to fend off a grizzly during the field-dressing job.
+Then, and only then, fire off that torpedo and get ready to fend off a grizzly during the field-dressing job.